 These women have shown immense strength in going into a sector they know will be difficult for women.
 Especially as we move from the field into management and leadership, where the need to navigate the subtleties of everyday and structural racism is constant and real.
 This really does impact confidence, leaving them in doubt that ‘someone like me’ could be good enough or will have enough to offer.
 Having a thick skin doesn’t just help, it’s essential.
 Despite that, these women stand out as being incredibly resourceful, imaginative, strategic and invested.

 They may have taken a longer or less conventional routes, making or finding their own pathways, because these were not shown to them.
 But they studied, they qualified, they stepped up to career change or reinvention.
 They have done the work to grow their mindset as well as their skills.
 But it’s a complex relationship with confidence and self-belief, when you are faced with stereotypes reminding you of what you can and can’t do as a woman of colour.

 “The main difference I see between me and white women is confidence: I didn’t go to the clubs, on sports adventures, participate in extra-curricular activities in my youth.
-Those things give you an implicit advantage when you are growing up.”

 “I see people in my community who cannot get beyond the old story of how they were very limited but what I observe today is a world of sport that has opened its arms.
 I prefer to change the language and look for solutions, so that we have a mindset of growth and new possibility.”